Alexander Lebed: Death

 While serving as Governor, Lebed died in a Mil Mi-8 helicopter crash on 28 April 2002.
 The helicopter collided with electric lines during foggy weather in the Sayan Mountains.

 Alexei Arbatov, then member of the State Duma for the liberal Yabloko party, called sabotage a possible reason of the crash.

 Lebed was survived by his wife, Inna, two sons, a daughter, and his brother Aleksey.
 Aleksey Lebed served as Head of the Republic of Khakassia from 1997 to 2009.

 Political views

-During his time in Moldova, the general called the separatist Transnistrian government as "hooligans" and considered the Moldovan authorities as "fascists".
-He also called the fellow politician Vladimir Zhirinovsky "the Lord God's monkey."
+During his time in Moldova, Lebed called the separatist Transnistrian government "hooligans" and considered the Moldovan authorities as "fascists".
+He also called fellow politician Vladimir Zhirinovsky "the Lord God's monkey."

 Lebed did not consider Ukraine and Belarus to be separate countries from Russia, nor did he consider the Ukrainian and Belarusian languages separate from the Russian.
 In 1995 he believed both countries would become part of a new state, on a confederal basis with the Russian Federation, at the end of the 20th century.
 General Lebed was also strongly against the expansion of NATO into Eastern Europe initially, but by 1997 had changed his attitude to be more accepting of the idea.
 However, in March 1997 Lebed stated that he believed its expansion would destabilize the alliance and that it was the result of Cold War thinking, which would cause Russia to become authoritarian in response.